MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/built-in-policy-model-deployment.md

 ## Enable the policy

 1. From the [Azure portal](https://portal.azure.com), select **Policy** from the left side of the page.
 You can also search for **Policy** in the search bar at the top of the page.
-1. From the left side of the Azure Policy Dashboard, select **Authoring**, **Assignments**, and then select **Assign policy** from the top of the page.
+1. From the left side of the Azure Policy Dashboard, select **Authoring**, **Definition**, and then search for "[Preview]: Azure Machine Learning Deployments should only use approved Registry Models" in the search bar within the page.
+You can also directly navigate to policy definition creation page by clicking [here](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F12e5dd16-d201-47ff-849b-8454061c293d).
-1. In the **Policy Assignment** form, use the following values:
+1. Click on **Assign** to assign the policy to the appropiate management group:

     - **Scope**: Select the scope where you want to assign the policy.
 The scope can be a management group, subscription, or resource group.
-    - **Policy definition**: Select the ellipse (...) and search for **Allowed models for AI model deployment**.
-Select the policy definition from the list.
-For example, **Allowed models for AI model deployment in MaaS and MaaP**.
+    - **Policy definition**: this section should be pre-filled by "**[Preview]: Azure Machine Learning Deployments should only use approved Registry Models**".
     - **Assignment name**: Enter a unique name for the assignment.

     The rest of the fields can be left as their default values or you can customize as needed for your organization.

 1. Select **Next** at the bottom of the page or the **Parameters** tab at the top of the page.
-1. In the **Parameters** tab, use the following fields:
+1. In the **Parameters** tab, un-check "Only show parameteres that needs input 0or review" to see all fields:

+    - **Effect**: ensure these is filed is set to [**Deny**](/azure/governance/policy/concepts/effect-deny).
+Note: [audits](/azure/governance/policy/concepts/effect-audit) option allows you to configure the policy to log information to your own compliance dashboard.
+    - **Allowed Models Publishers**: This field expects a list of **publisher's name** in quotation and separated by commas.
-    - **Allowed models**: This field expects the **model ID strings**, separated by commas.
-To get the model ID strings, use the following steps:
+    - **Allowed Asset Ids**: This field expects a list of **model asset ids** in quotation and separated by commas.

+        To get the model asset ID strings and model publishers' name use the following steps:

         1. Go to the [Azure AI Studio model catalog](model-catalog-overview.md).

         1. For each model you want to allow, select the model to view the details.
 In the model detail information, copy the **Model ID** value.
-For example, the value might look like `azureml://registries/azure-openai/models/gpt-35-turbo/versions/3`.
+For example, the value might look like `azureml://registries/azure-openai/models/gpt-35-turbo/versions/3` for GPT-3.5-Turbo model.
+The provide names are also "Collections" in model catalog. for instance, publisher for "Meta-Llama-3.1-70B-Instruct" model is Meta.

             > [!IMPORTANT]
             > The model ID value must be an exact match for the model.
 If the model ID is not an exact match, the model won't be allowed.

-    - **Effect**: This field determines whether the policy [audits](/azure/governance/policy/concepts/effect-audit) or [denies](/azure/governance/policy/concepts/effect-deny) the use of the models listed in the **Allowed models** field.

-1. Optionally, select the **Non-compliance messages** tab at the top of the page and set a custom message for noncompliance.
 1. Select **Review + create** tab and verify that the policy assignment is correct.
 When ready, select **Create** to assign the policy.
 1. Notify your developers that the policy is in place.
 They receive an error message if they try to deploy a model that isn't in the list of allowed models.